 All teams that participate in a SPA-sanctioned event are required to be registered with the SPA National Headquarters prior to participating in the event.
 The fee is \$40 per calendar year.
-A qualified team adding more than two new players from the age group above or adding new players from their same age divisions prior to July 1 of the current year must pay the SPA Roster Adjustment fee to forfeit that team's qualification to World Tournament play and unfreeze their roster.
-Subsequently, that team may amend its roster and must re-qualify for World tournament play.
-No additions from their same age group will be allowed after July 1 without written exception approval from the SPA National office.
 Any exceptions to this rule must be approved by the SPA Executive Director.